Harvey Jacobson: Jacobson Group

+Other business activities

-In addition to his role with the Jacobson Group, Jacobson was an investor in North Shoe Ltd. during the 1990s.
-North Show grew from one retail outlet to 29 in five years.
-During the period of Jacobson's involvement, the company grew by approximately 2000%.
-Between 2002 and 2004 he was Chairman of the Original Factory Shop Ltd. Today Jacobson owns a number of individual properties in the UK, South America and Europe and has an interest in five property development schemes in the North West of England.
+During the 1990s, Jacobson was an investor in North Shoe Ltd., which grew from one retail outlet to 29 in five years.
+Between 2002 and 2004 he was chair of the Original Factory Shop Ltd.

+Jacobson owns a number of properties in the UK, South America and Europe, and is an investor in five property development schemes in the North West of England.
 In addition, he holds shareholdings in two trade distribution companies and two retail businesses.
-In 2007, Jacobson was named in the Sunday Times Rich List for the first time.
+In 2007, Jacobson was included in the Sunday Times Rich List for the first time.